four & random(four)

 "Bear market, FUD, NFTs are dead, Right click save, economic recession, high inflation"

 These themes immediately focused me on the importance of markets and price action, and how they drive the concepts of bear markets, recessions, inflation, FUD, etc. And because this was a blind release, I wanted to develop a project that was extremely aligned with the theme, different from my normal style, and inspired by my other interests.
-(I've always loved working with data and previously excelled in creatively crafting graphs/charts to effectively communicate a message.)
 As I reflected on the theme's prompts, I quickly honed in on the idea of using tezos price data as the key input.
-I knew there were unique ways to translate that data into something artistic.
-My biggest challenge, throughout the entire project, was a goal that I set from the beginning.
-I wanted to create a piece of art that--at first glance--would appear completely unrelated to price data, yet, after being prompted, it would be easy to see how price data drove the art.
-Finding this balance was more difficult than I expected.

 In the early iterations of four, I tried to entirely avoid the use of randomized variables, but I eventually decided to allow for the randomization of hue and saturation as it dramatically improved the final output.
 As I randomized those variables, I began to explore further, maximizing the number of randomized inputs without entirely changing the project; this led to the creation of random(four).